STUDY

 This course will prepare you for the roles and responsibilities of the contemporary performance analyst, teaching you the fundamental principles of the career through to the most advanced, research informed practice currently used in professional sport.

-Students benefit from extensive use of the state-of-the-art analysis suite, complete with the latest software and analysis technology used in the industry and receive specialised training from our global industry partner Metrica Sports.
+Students benefit from extensive use of the state-of-the-art analysis suite, complete with the latest software and analysis technology used in the industry and receive specialised training on the Hudl suite of products including Hudl Sportscode, Hudl Studio and WyScout.
 This technology is used extensively in the football Premier League, international and Premiership Rugby union, other leading European sport leagues, as well as other global professional sports.

 We will also benefit from our enviable industry connections with elite sport and exercise science companies such as STATSports and Qualisys.
 We are a global university partner of both brands.
 We have outstanding specialist facilities in our Human Performance Laboratories and Performance Analysis Suite, where you can develop employment-ready practical skills, and apply the knowledge you learn on the degree.